Command Line Parameters

 Usage:

-When -config is not specified, Xray will try to load config.json from the following paths:
+When -config is not specified, Xray will attempt to load config.json from the following paths in order: